Robotics-BUT/BPC-PRP/src/2_labs/text/10_lab.md

       ```
 2. In the `CORRIDOR_FOLLOWING` state:
     - Use side range sensor data to stay centered between walls.
-    - **Monitor the front sensor**: if the front distance falls below a threshold (e.g., < 10 cm) and one side is open, detect a corner
+    - **Monitor the front sensor**: if the front distance falls below a threshold (e.g., < 0.10 m) and one side is open, detect a corner
     - Based on which side is open, decide the direction to turn (left or right)
     - Switch to the `TURNING` state
 3. In the `TURNING` state: